Neglect of probability: Children

 The probability bias is especially pronounced among children.

-In a 1993 study, Baron, Granato, Spranca, and Teubal presented children with the following situation:
+A 1993 study presented children with the following situation:

 Susan and Jennifer are arguing about whether they should wear seat belts when they ride in a car.
 Susan says that you should.
 Jennifer says you shouldn't...
 Jennifer says that she heard of an accident where a car fell into a lake and a woman was kept from getting out in time because of wearing her seat belt, and another accident where a seat belt kept someone from getting out of the car in time when there was a fire.
 What do you think about this?

-Jonathan Baron (2000) notes that subject X responded in the following manner:
+The study's lead author Jonathan Baron noted in 2000 that subject X responded in the following manner:

 A: Well, in that case I don't think you should wear a seat belt.

 Q (interviewer): How do you know when that's gonna happen?

 A: Like, just hope it doesn't!

 Q: So, should you or shouldn't you wear seat belts?

 A: Well, tell-you-the-truth we should wear seat belts.